-Start a prismic.io project from scratch using Node.js
+Start a Prismic project from scratch using Node.js

-prismic.io makes it easy to get started on a new Node.js project by providing a specific Node.js starter project kit.
-Simply define, edit and publish your content in a prismic.io content repository, use the starter kit to query and fetch content from our API, and integrate the content into your website templates.
+Prismic makes it easy to get started on a new Node.js project by providing a specific Node.js starter project kit.

-First step is to install the prismic.io CLI (if you don't already have it).
+First step is to install the Prismic CLI (if you don't already have it).
 Launch the terminal (command prompt or similar on Windows) and run the following command.

 npm install -g prismic-cli

-Navigate to the location you want to create your prismic.io project and run the following command to get started.
+Navigate to the location you want to create your Prismic project and run the following command to get started.

 This will launch the installer.
-It will prompt you to name your prismic repository and local folder.
-It will also give you a selection for your technology, simply select "NodeJS”.
-You may need to enter you prismic.io email and password, but once you are done with that, the CLI will set everything up.
+It will prompt you to name your Prismic repository and local folder.
+It will also give you a selection for your technology, simply select "NodeJS."
+You may need to enter the email and password for your Prismic account, but once you are done with that, the CLI will set everything up.

-After you’ve gone through the prompt series, the command line tool will automatically create your new prismic.io repository, add the project files, download the project dependencies, and you are ready to go!
+The command line tool will automatically create your new Prismic repository, add the project files, and download the project dependencies.

 Launching your local server

 Now you can launch your local server.
 Navigate to the root of your newly created project and run the following command.